Daniels (directors): Upcoming projects

 As of 2022, the Daniels have signed a first look TV deal with A24.
 The same year, they also signed a five-year film deal with Universal Pictures.

 The duo were on the Time 100 Next list in 2022.

-In March 2023, it was revealed that the Daniels had directed one episode of Star Wars: Skeleton Crew (2024).

 In February 2024, it was announced that the Daniels' next feature film was scheduled to release on June 12, 2026.
-The following year it was announced that the film had been delayed to an unspecified date after Universal Pictures confirmed that a new film by Steven Spielberg would release on that date.
+The following year it was announced that the film had been delayed to an unspecified date after Universal Pictures confirmed that Steven Spielberg's then-untitled Disclosure Day would release on that date.

-In June 2025, it was announced that Paul Dano would write and potentially direct and produce "a high-concept comedy" for Universal Pictures, produced by the Daniels.
+In June 2025, it was announced that the Daniels would produce a "high-concept comedy" written and potentially directed by Paul Dano for Universal Pictures.

+It was reported that their next film would begin shooting in Los Angeles in the summer of 2026, and star Matt Damon.
+The film, which takes influence from the tokusatsu genre, has the working title of "Thasnagar", and is also set to star Sandra Oh and Charles Melton.

 Personal lives

-Kwan was born in Westborough, Massachusetts, to a Taiwanese mother and a father from Hong Kong.
-He has been married to fellow filmmaker and animator Kirsten Lepore since 2016, and together they have one son.
-Kwan was diagnosed with attention deficit hyperactivity disorder after researching the condition for Everything Everywhere All At Once.
+Kwan has been married to fellow filmmaker and animator Kirsten Lepore since 2016, and together they have one son.
+He was diagnosed with attention deficit hyperactivity disorder after researching the condition for Everything Everywhere All At Once.

-Scheinert was born and raised in Birmingham, Alabama, the son of Becky and Ken Scheinert.
-He attended Oak Mountain Elementary and Middle School, and was a student at the advanced magnet program Jefferson County International Baccalaureate School at the campus of Shades Valley High School.

-In 2023, the Daniels won the Emerson College EVVY Alumni Award of Distinction.